 In partnership with community arts organizations and as a club, we participate in:

-Sponsor an annual contest with monetary awards for middle and high school students placing first, second, third and honorable mention.
+We sponsor an annual contest with monetary awards for middle and high school students placing first, second, third and honorable mention.
 In the past few years, we have received over 100 works of art from Frederick County middle and high schools.
+This year's application and information is found at the bottom of this page.
+The deadline is December 18.

 In partnership with the Frederick Community College, the student art is on display for the community to enjoy.
 Our members raise money to provide the monetary awards and to make contributions to district and state youth art.